Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/about.md

 7. to communicate with and solicit the assistance and participation of government and private agencies on behalf of the members as required in furtherance of the mission and Objectives of the Association

-8. to receive real or personal property, grants, donations, inheritances, and other monetary contributions of a similar nature (collectively, “Donations”) and to administer these Donations, to organize fund-raising activities for the purpose of achieving the Objectives of the Association;
+8. to receive real or personal property, grants, donations, inheritances, and other monetary contributions of a similar nature (collectively, "Donations") and to administer these Donations, to organize fund-raising activities for the purpose of achieving the Objectives of the Association;

 9. generally, to pursue the achievement of the Objectives of the Association.